Artin-cell/coloring-Todoist-tasks-in-the-calendar/README(EN).md

 ## 🔧 Functions

-### `doGet()` - Web Interface
+### `doGet()` — Web Interface
-- Manual synchronization trigger
+- Manual synchronization trigger via HTTP GET request
-- Returns JSON with result
+- Returns JSON with execution result
 - URL: `https://script.google.com/.../exec`

-### `updateEventColorsBasedOnTodoistSections()` - Main Sync
+### `updateEventColors()` — Main Sync
-- Fetches tasks from Todoist
+- Fetches tasks from Todoist **per section** (not all at once)
-- Fetches events from Google Calendar
-- Matches and updates colors
-- Works with events 30 days ahead
+- Fetches calendar events for the range: 5 days ago → 30 days ahead
+- Builds a task title → color map
+- Updates event colors only when they differ from the target
+- Supports pagination — handles sections with more than 50 tasks

+### `getTasksBySection(sectionId)` — Todoist Fetcher
+- Fetches all tasks for a given section ID
+- Handles Todoist API pagination via `nextCursor`

+### `findColorForEvent(eventTitle, titleColorMap)` — Matcher
+- First tries exact match between event title and task name
+- Falls back to partial match (one contains the other)

-### `printTodoistSections()` - Debugging
+### `printTodoistSections()` — Setup Helper
-- Prints all Todoist sections to console
+- Prints all your Todoist sections with IDs to the console
-- Helps get IDs for configuration
+- Use this to get IDs for `sectionColors` config

-### `checkCurrentEventColors()` - Verification
-- Shows current event colors
-- Useful for debugging
+## 📊 How It Works

+1. **Fetch events** from Google Calendar (5 days ago → 30 days ahead)

+2. **Fetch tasks per section** — for each section ID defined in `sectionColors`, the script requests only tasks from that section via `/tasks?section_id=...`

+3. **Build a map** of task titles → color IDs

+4. **Match & colorize** — for each calendar event, find a matching task by title (exact or partial) and apply the corresponding color

+5. **Skip unchanged** — if the event already has the correct color, it is not updated

 ## 🐛 Debugging & Logging